xmonader/info_foundation/docs/web_resources.md

 - show information about the tokens & the capacity as a sort of dashboard

-## How to contribute?
+# How to contribute?

 [https://github.com/threefoldfoundation/home](https://raw.githubusercontent.com/threefoldfoundation/home/master/README.md ':include')

-click on github links below.
+- click on github links below.
+- click on issues on each of the github links & can leave comments/bugs/requests

 ## List of websites/wiki's